 ✨Tips & tricks

-- Keep warm while finishing the batch - For the best warm french toast, place the cooked french toast on a plate or baking sheet, them cover with aluminum foil.
-You could also keep them in a warm oven to keep warm around 250°F.
+- Keep warm while finishing the batch.
+To make sure everything stays nice and warm, place the cooked French toast on a plate or baking sheet, then cover it with aluminum foil.
+You could also keep them in a warm oven to keep warm at around 250°F.

 Store in an airtight container in the fridge for up to 5 days.
 Reheat in the microwave, in the oven, or on the stovetop.